SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Originally the EHM (Ecole de Haute Montagne), its name will be changed to the more appropriate EMHM (Ecole Militaire de Haute Montagne).

 8.2.
-Organising the rescue - THE CHAMONIX GUIDES REFUSED TO GET INVOLVED.
+ORGANIZING THE RESCUE - THE CHAMONIX GUIDES REFUSED TO GET INVOLVED.

 This is what had been done for the crash of the Malabar Princess 6 years before .
-Dufourmantelle contacts Burnet who refuses, telling him “Go yourself if you want.”
-The guide representative points out that the heavy snow falls of the previous night makes a rescue much too dangerous.
+Dufourmantelle contacts Burnet who refuses, telling him “Go yourself if you want”, adding that the heavy snow falls of the previous night makes a rescue much too dangerous.
 With his fellow guides, they consider that sending men in such conditions is sending them to their death.
-In those years, mountain guides have very little experience of mountaineering in winter, fearing avalanches such as the one which took the life of René Payot during the 1950 Malabar Princess’s rescue, but as Le Duf points out, 60 years after, it was the peak of the skiing season with all the key expected income for the Chamonix guides.
+In those years, mountain guides have very little experience of winter climbing, fearing avalanches such as the one which took the life of René Payot during the 1950 Malabar Princess’s rescue, but as Le Duf points out, 60 years after, it was the peak of the skiing season with all the key expected income for the Chamonix guides.

 Burnet having refused help, Dartigue gives a telephone call to Piraly, president of the St-Gervais guides, Dufourmantelle speaks with him but Piraly tells him that he has no guides available to